 For a typical agency, total costs will be dominated by staff costs, premises, and third-party contractor payments.
 The intensive SME test requires that at least 30% of that total is qualifying R&D spend.

-Here is a worked example.
+Here is a worked example on the current ERIS rules.
 A 15-person digital agency in Manchester Northern Quarter has total costs of £1.2m in its accounting period.
 Its qualifying R&D spend is £400,000.
-That is 33.3% of total costs.
-It qualifies as R&D intensive.
-If the agency is loss-making (say it makes a trading loss of £200,000), it can surrender that loss for a cash credit of £54,000 (27% of £200,000), compared to £29,000 under the standard rate.
+That is 33.3% of total costs, so it qualifies as R&D intensive.
+Say it makes a £200,000 trading loss before R&D relief.
+The 86% enhanced deduction adds £344,000, taking the enhanced loss to £544,000, comfortably inside the £744,000 cap (186% of £400,000).
+Surrendering £544,000 at 14.5% gives a cash credit of £78,880.
+If its losses had covered the full cap, the maximum credit would be £107,880, which is 26.97% of the qualifying spend.

 What Qualifies as R&D for a Creative or Digital Agency?